SAKryukov/vscode-extensible-markdown/docs/CodeProject-Toolchain.md

 ## Conclusions

 After few prototypes of the solution and creation of the fully-fledged extension, I feel the result is pleasing.
+Since the first version, I already wrote many CodeProject articles, including the present article, and other documents.
+For the CodeProject publications during last years, I never touched the article text manually on the CodeProject article submission page.
+Instead, I only used copy and paste of the HTML, produced by this extension.

-Even though Visual Studio Code looks still needs some stabilization time, it looks like its code and API are quite healthy and maintainable.
-It already gives us a great development tool, which now can be also used for article writing, with pleasure and piece in mind.
+Since the first version of Extensible Markdown, Visual Studio Code seriously matured and now looks stabe, healthy and maintainable.
+It makes a great development tool, which can be used for article writing, with pleasure and piece in mind.

 Happy writing!